 By using clean energy to extend the life of the disused gold mine site, the Kidston project also creates a potential model for other disused mine sites around Australia.

-The solar farm is expected to generate 145GWh of renewable electricity a year ,which is the equivalent of powering almost 26,500 Australian homes.
+The solar farm, which is generating and exporting to the grid, is expected to produce 145GWh of renewable electricity a year ,which is the equivalent of powering almost 26,500 Australian homes.
 It is expected to abate 120,000 tonnes of carbon emissions a year.

 The solar farm has a 20-year set-price Power Purchase Agreement with the Queensland Government.